-Make like a local and jump on a bicycle, easily the best way of getting around Denmark’s clean-aired cities.
+Make like a local and jump on a bicycle during your Denmark cruise stop.
+It's easily the best way of getting around the country's clean-aired cities.
 Amongst its hundreds of rental options, Copenhagen even has official white city bikes (Bycyklen) dotted all over town.
 These bikes have a touchscreen tablet, on-board HPS and are available to hire 24 hours a day.
 They even suggest interesting spots to stop at and check out.

 Go home shopping

 Denmark is famous for its design and the country is home to some incredible home stores.
-When visiting Denmark pick up some trendy items for your own abode that none of your friends or neighbour will have.
+When cruising around Denmark pick up some trendy items for your own abode that none of your friends or neighbour will have.
 We love Normann Copenhagen in Copenhagen and Lertøj Aarhus in Aarhus.

 Visit a castle

 Denmark has some of the most stunning castles in the world, conveniently spread across the country and its island.
-Copenhagen has its fair share – Christiansborg, Amalienborg and Rosenborg, but there’s also the baroque Frederiksborg Castle and imposing fortress Kronborg Castle – made famous as Elsinore, the setting of Shakespeare's Hamlet.
+Copenhagen has its fair share – Christiansborg, Amalienborg and Rosenborg, but there’s also the baroque Frederiksborg Castle and imposing fortress Kronborg Castle.

 See Copenhagen’s famous mermaid